StackVista/stackstate-docs/use/stackstate-ui/views/manage-event-handlers.md

 Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
 {% endhint %}

-Sends a message with detailed content on the trigger event and possible root cause to the configured Slack webhook URL.
+Sends a message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
 See [how to create a Slack Webhook \(slack.com\)](https://api.slack.com/messaging/webhooks).

-Available for use with **Health state change events** and **Problem events**.
+Can be triggered by **Health state change events** and **Problem events**.

 ### HTTP webhook POST

 Sends an HTTP webhook POST request to the specified URL.

-Available for use with **Health state change events** only.
+Can be triggered by **Health state change events** only.

 ### SMS

-Sends details of a health state change event using MessageBird.
+Sends an SMS with details of a health state change event using MessageBird.

-Available for use with **Health state change events** only.
+Can be triggered by **Health state change events** only.

 ### Email

 {% hint style="success" "self-hosted info" %}
 The email event handler function will send details of a health state change event using a [configured SMTP server](/configure/topology/configure-email-event-notifications.md).

-Available for use with **Health state change events** only.
+Can be triggered by **Health state change events** only.
 {% endhint %}

 ### Custom event handler functions